dsoloha/dansoloha.js/README.md

 # README

-## What is this?
+## About

 This is the main repository for my website, [dansoloha.me](https://dansoloha.me).
-This is where I do the majority of my testing and expirementing before any code live.
+This is where I do the majority of my testing and experimenting before any code live.

-## Can I contribute?
+## Contributing

 Absolutely!
 I'm open to any and all suggestions, and if you have any code you'd like to submit, simply create a new pull request with your changes.

-## I've found a bug!
+## Bug Reporting

-I'm not surpised - I'm still relatively new to HTML, CSS, and JavaScript.
 You can open a new issue and I'll try to fix it, or, if you want to fix it yourself, you can do that, then open a new pull request.